 Price was appointed director in 2001 and 38 juniors signed on as majors.
 Because the program had not yet hired any regular teaching faculty, it was supported instead by a number of affiliated faculty members from other departments.
 During that first year no courses were offered under an ORGSTUDY course number.
 Instead, OS majors selected from the extensive list of courses with organizational content created by Price and Cohen.
 Although organizational studies-specific courses were subsequently developed over time, the leaders recognized the importance of maintaining the interdisciplinary character of the program.
 The spirit of freedom exercised by those who had pursued an ICP degree has been maintained to this day.
 Majors continue to place organizational courses from other departments alongside OS courses in their curriculum, which allows OS students to play a primary role in devising their academic program.

 In July 2012, Mark Mizruchi, professor of sociology and business administration, became the Barger Family Professor and director of the OS Program.
 Mizruchi had served on the OS Advisory Committee since its inception.
 His initiatives focused on planning for the renovation of Dennison into the new academic building of the future (now Weiser Hall), a restructuring of the OS Advisory Committee, the development of new funding opportunities within OS for students (such as the Research Encouragement and Development Award), and the development of the International Education Initiative, a program designed to provide OS students with opportunities to study abroad.
 Working with the OS faculty, the LSA administration, and the program’s Leadership Committee, Mizruchi also began plans to expand the size of the program, to ensure that more U-M students would have an opportunity to earn an Organizational Studies degree.
 As part of this effort, the program added three new faculty members—Jeremy Levine, Ashley Harrell, and Steven Samford—and prepared to hire additional faculty to accommodate the growth of students.
+Mark served as director for 10 years, and in July 2022, Elizabeth Popp Berman, who joined OS as an associate professor in 2019, became the program's first female director.

 Organizational Studies continues to thrive as an intellectually rigorous interdisciplinary program dedicated to the intensive theoretical, empirical, and experiential study of organizations in society.
 It has maintained its commitment to an engaged community of undergraduate learning and is dedicated to preparing its students to participate as leaders in the complex organizational world.
 Organizational Studies and the Barger Leadership Institute have found new ways to reach out to broader populations on the campus as it educates global citizens of the future.